10 Reasons Why Hens Stop Laying Eggs

 #1.
 Molting

-Indicators: feather loss, ratty looking birds, most commonly occurs anywhere between August and November, sometimes will occur in the early spring
+Indicators: feather loss, ratty looking birds, most commonly occurs any time between August and November, sometimes will occur in the early spring

 Molting is a natural cause for hens to stop laying.
 Once a hen reaches one year of age, she will molt once a year for the rest of her life.
 This molting cycle enables the hen to replace her feathers each year, which enhances her health and ensures she is prepared for the winter months.
 To learn more about when and how hens molt, check out Molting 101.